-Aitor ‘Txiki’ Beguiristain joined Manchester City as Director of Football in October 2012.
+Aitor ‘Txiki’ Begiristain joined Manchester City as Director of Football in October 2012.

-Brian Marwood – Managing Director of City Football Services
+Brian Marwood – Managing Director of Global Football

 Born in Seaham, County Durham, Brian began his career as a footballer.
 He scored more than 100 goals in 430 appearances for Hull City, Sheffield Wednesday, Arsenal and the England national team.
 From 1990–1993 Brian held the position of Chairman of the Professional Footballers' Association (PFA) before taking up a full-time role at the PFA looking after the commercial affairs of players.
 In 1998 Brian took up the position of Football Sports Marketing Manager for Nike UK.
 Brian moved from Nike to Manchester City FC in 2009 to be Director of Football.
 Brian currently holds the post of Managing Director of Global Football, and led the process of the research and design of City Football Academy, which has become a benchmark for 'best-in-class' football facilities in world football.
 The Global Football business unit supports City Football Group’s global ambition by delivering the City Football methodology in Football Performance, Human Performance and Talent Management to the Group’s global football franchises.

 Diego Gigliani - Managing Director of Emerging Clubs